Whether it’s with a friend, family member, coworker, or in a romantic relationship, moving on from a breakup without any closure feels impossible.

-How can you really move on, feel at peace, forgive others, forgive yourself and let go when there’s no real closure and you have no idea how to get closure?
+How can you really move on, feel at peace, and let go when there’s no real closure and you have no idea how to get closure?

 Why do we even want closure?

-- Instead of being picky with what matters (your thoughts & beliefs, the story in your head that you keep subscribing to, quality partners, mutual relationships, etc.), you’re closure picky.
-You convince yourself that unless you get the specific closure according to the standards that you’ve set in your own delusion, you’ll never be able to move on.
-While it’s totally normal to want an answer/resolution in order to feel like we can move forward, you take it to an unhealthy level by remaining in a state of fear-based-paralysis-stagnation until you get that specific “closure” (which, even if you got according to all of your specificities, never actually leads to a feel-good, “ending.”
-It generally leads to more drama, more bullsh*t, low self esteem, rejection & even more confusion than before).
+- Instead of being picky with what matters (your thoughts and feelings, the story in your head that you keep subscribing to, quality partners, mutual relationships, etc.), you’re closure picky.
+You convince yourself that unless you get the specific closure you deserve, you’ll never be able to move on.
+While it’s totally normal to want an answer in order to feel like we can move forward, you take it to an unhealthy level by remaining in a state of fear-based paralysis until you get that specific “closure” (which, even if you got according to all of your specificities, never actually leads to a feel-good, “ending.”
+It generally leads to more drama and even more confusion than before).

 The effects of not getting closure:

 - As long as you can convince yourself that the other person holds the key to your closure door, you give yourself a license to continue to remain invested.
-I did this in the past because: I wasn’t ready to let go of the relationsh*t, I was scared to move on and accomplish anything in my own life, it was much easier to allow someone else to have all of the power because mine had been depleted, I had endured too much and they “owed” it to me, etc.
+I did this in the past because: I wasn’t ready to let go of the relationship.
+I was scared to move on and accomplish anything in my own life.
+It was much easier to allow someone else to have all of the power because mine had been depleted.
+I had endured too much and they “owed” it to me.

-- Because I needed closure and couldn’t cut the cord on my own, I became addicted to seeking validation and attention from the very people who I needed to give me closure.
-This not only made me look weak, it was embarrassing because I translated through my actions that I needed someone to grant me the peace I couldn’t provide for myself.
+- Because I couldn’t cut the cord on my own, I became addicted to seeking validation and attention from the very people who I needed to give me closure.
+This ended up giving them closure and writing me off.

-- In my quest to figure out how to get closure, I was consciously AVOIDING real closure.
-I comfortably resided under the umbrella of “closure,” so that I could essentially have to avoid using my own judgement and trusting my gut.
-I never truly wanted to get the real closure that I claimed to because I knew that if I ever got that kind of resolution, I’d have to let go, feel my feelings, deal with the pain, address my own issues and move on.
-“Closure hunting” had thus become my adult pacifier.
+- In my quest to get closure, I was consciously AVOIDING real closure.
+I comfortably resided under the umbrella of needing closure so that I could essentially have a license to avoid trusting my gut and acting on my intuition.
+I never wanted to get the real closure that I claimed to need.
+Deep down, I knew that if I ever got that kind of resolution, I’d have to let go, feel my feelings, deal with the pain, address my own issues and move on.
+“Closure hunting” had officially become my adult pacifier.

-- If you find yourself in a situation where the other person treated you with a consistent lack of respect, honesty, kindness, loyalty and love, DO NOT try to get closure from them.
+- If you find yourself in a situation where the other person treated you with a consistent lack of respect, honesty, kindness, loyalty, and love, DO NOT try to get closure from them.
 You will just end up being made to look and feel crazy.
 Remember – you don’t need closure from anyone.
 You want it.
-You CAN provide it for yourself without having to engage with the very people who have hurt and disrespected you.
+You CAN provide it for yourself without having to engage with the very people who have hurt badly enough to want closure from them.

-- Want to know how to get closure?
-Provide the closure for yourself by LISTENING to the ACTIONS of others instead of listening to empty words, lies & excuses.
-You’ll never get closure that you feel good about if you have to beg and plead it out of others.
-This is why they teach us in Kindergarten that actions speak louder than words – LISTEN to the actions of others and you’ll have all the closure that you need (while remaining on your white horse).
+- Provide closure for yourself by listening to the other person’s PATTERNS (which are made up of their actions) instead of listening to empty words, lies, and excuses.
+You’ll never get closure that you feel good about if you have to beg and pry it out of someone.
+This is why they teach us in Kindergarten that actions speak louder than words – LISTEN to the actions of others and you’ll have all the closure that you need.

 - I’ve learned that sometimes, you just can’t get the answers to all of your questions.
-Instead of humiliating myself in the process of trying to “figure out the truth” from someone that was unwilling to be honest with me (and themselves) in the first place, I began to answer my own questions and create my own resolutions by being okay with not knowing everything and grounding myself in what I DID know.
+Instead of humiliating myself in the process of trying to “figure out the truth” from someone that was unwilling, to be honest with me (and themselves) in the first place, I began to answer my own questions and create my own resolutions.
+I started to feel okay about not knowing everything because I was grounding myself in what I DID know.

-- Arguing with reality is the cockblock of acceptance (& closure!).
-If you are in a situation where you’re feeling guilty, blaming yourself and are no longer able to get the closure that you need for whatever reason, focus on feeling your feelings, processing what has happened and aim to stop arguing with reality.
+- Arguing with reality is the cockblock of acceptance (and closure).
+Focus on feeling your feelings, processing what has happened, and aim to stop arguing with reality.

-You hold the key to that self imposed prison cell.
+You hold the key to your own prison cell.
 You’ve got all of the answers; they’ve been with you all along.